inji/inji-openid4vp-ios-swift/README.md

     - both presentation_definition and presentation_definition_uri are not present in Request
 3. MissingInput exception is thrown if any of required params are not present in Request
 4. InvalidInput exception is thrown if any of required params value is empty
-5. InvalidVerifier exception is thrown if the received request client_id & response_uri are not matching with any of the trusted verifiers
+5. JWTVerification exception is thrown if there is any error in extracting public key, kid or signature verification failure.
-6. JWTVerification exception is thrown if there is any error in extracting public key, kid or signature verification failure.
+6. InvalidData exception is thrown if
-7. InvalidData exception is thrown if
+   - the received request client_id & response_uri are not matching with any of the trusted verifiers
    - `response_mode` is not supported
    - For `direct_post.jwt` response mode
      - client_metadata is not available